priyakantji301/python-food-ordering-system/README.md

-# 🍔 Food Delivery Application (Python Mini Project)
+Food Delivery System using Python

 This is a console-based food delivery application built using Python.